jacobbergdahl/limopola/README.md

 - `OPENAI_API_KEY`: Used for all versions of GPT and DALL-E. Using OpenAI costs money.
 Generate the API key at [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).
 - `REPLICATE_API_KEY`: Used for several API's.
 These API's are free to use for a while, but eventually you'll be asked to pay to continue using them.
 Generate the API key for free at [https://replicate.com/account](https://replicate.com/account).
 - `ELEVEN_LABS_API_KEY`: Used to generate text-to-speech.
 This API is also free to use for a while.
 Generate the API key at [https://docs.elevenlabs.io/api-reference/quick-start/authentication](https://docs.elevenlabs.io/api-reference/quick-start/authentication).
+- `GOOGLE_API_KEY`: Used for Google's text-to-speech LLMs (PaLM).
+This API is also free to use for a while, but may be region-locked.
+Generate the API key at [https://makersuite.google.com/app/apikey](https://makersuite.google.com/app/apikey).

 In the future, this project will likely also give you the option of adding an API key to HuggingFace.